Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 The static analysis implementation is contained in the [RGActionAnalysis](../../../Editor/Scripts/ActionManager/RGActionAnalysis.cs) class.
 This is an analysis that associates keyboard/mouse input handlers found in the code (using the [Roslyn](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/) code analysis SDK) with the components that listen for them and generates an [RGGameAction](RGGameAction.cs) for each identified action.
 It also iterates through all the scenes, game objects, and prefabs in the project to find Unity UI components and InputActionAssets (from the new Input System), generating appropriate actions for these as well.

 A key design choice is that all the generated actions apply to a **single frame**.
-The final outcome of the action manager is the set of _immediate_ keyboard/mouse inputs that are applicable for a particular game frame (such as pressing/releasing keys, moving the mouse to a position, etc.).
+The final outcome of the action manager is the set of _immediate_ keyboard/mouse inputs that are applicable for the current game frame (such as pressing/releasing keys, moving the mouse to a position, etc.).

 The analysis currently supports the following types of actions:
 1. Keyboard/mouse inputs handled via the Legacy Input Manager (`Input.GetAxis`, `Input.GetButton`, `Input.GetKey`, `Input.mousePosition`, etc.)